onigoetz/swagger-doclet/README.md

 	<tr><td>@paramsDefaultValue</td><td>Defines the default value for one or more of the parameters of an operation.
 This uses a format of space separated name and value pairs e.g.  param1Name param1DefaultValue param2Name param2DefaultValue.
 This doclet also supports reading default values from the JAXRS DefaultValue annotation which takes precedence over this for a given parameter.
 For enums a default value must be one of the enum values, for numeric types if there is a minimum value then a default value must be >= to it, similarly if there is a maximum value then a default value must be <= to it.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td>@defaultValues</td></tr>
 	<tr><td>@paramsAllowableValues</td><td>Defines the allowable values for one or more of the parameters of an operation.
 This uses a format of space separated name and value pairs e.g.  param1Name param1AllowableValue1 param1Name param1AllowableValue2 param2Name param2AllowableValue1 etc. A default value must be one of these allowable values.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td>@allowableValues</td></tr>
 	<tr><td>@paramsNameValue</td><td>Defines custom names for one or more of the parameters of an operation.
 This uses a format of space separated name and value pairs e.g.  param1Name param1CustomName param2Name param2CustomName.
 NOTE: The values for the name of the parameter in this CSV must be the raw name in the method signature/bean param field not the name as derived via an annotation or javadoc tag.</td><td>operations</td><td>@overrideParamsName</td></tr>
-	<tr><td>@resourcePath</td><td>This sets the path for resources in the resource listing e.g. the service.json file.
-This does NOT impact the api path which is soley controlled via the @Path annotations.
-You should put this tag on either a) the resource class if using a single resource class per api resource, or b) one of the operation methods of each resource if you have endpoints from multiple resources in the same class file.
-NOTE if you have resource classes with empty paths or a path that is / then by default these classes will be give the resource path of /root, if you put @resourcePath on the class this will be used instead of /root.
-You can also use the doclet parameter -resourceRootPath to customize the resource path for root resources.</td><td>operations, resource classes</td><td>@resource,@parentEndpointName</td></tr>
 	<tr><td>@resourceDescription</td><td>This sets the description for an operation in the resource listing e.g. the service.json file.
 You should put this tag on either the resource class, if using a single resource class per api resource, or one of the operation methods of each resource, if you have endpoints from multiple resources in the same class file.</td><td>operations, resource classes</td><td></td></tr>
 	<tr><td>@resourcePriority</td><td>This sets a priority for ordering resources in the resource listing e.g. the service.json file.
 They are ordered in ascending order of priority provided the doclet option -sortResourcesByPriority is set.
 You should put this tag on either the resource class, if using a single resource class per api resource, or one of the operation methods of each resource, if you have endpoints from multiple resources in the same class file.
 NOTE this will only take effect if the swagger ui apisSorter option is "none" in the index.html of the swagger ui, this is NOT the case in the embedded swagger ui.</td><td>operations, resource classes</td><td>@resourceOrder,@priority</td></tr>
 	<tr><td>@unauthorized</td><td>Indicates a method does NOT require authentication, in this case an empty authorizations field will be added to the operation json e.g. authorizations": { } The swagger 1.2 spec indicates this overrides authentication at the api level however in practice it appears that not adding this vs adding empty authorizations has the same effect in Swagger UI.</td><td>operations</td><td>@noAuth</td></tr>